Plagiarism and Academic Integrity Policy

 - A recommendation to the instructor that no credit be given for the original assignment.

-Records of students who commit low level offenses will be maintained in the respective Chair’s Offices until graduation.
-One year after the student graduates, all paper/electronic low level offenses will be destroyed.
+Records of students who commit low level offenses will be maintained in the respective Chairperson’s office until graduation.
+One year after the student graduates, all paper/electronic records of low level offenses will be destroyed.

 Medium Level – These violations are those characterized by dishonesty of a more serious nature or which affect a more significant aspect or portion of the course work.